ros-mobile-robots/ros-mobile-robots.github.io/docs/lm393_speed_sensor.md

 Using the RPi.GPIO interrupt capabilities, these ISR methods are used as callback functions when the sensor measures a falling edge.
 This is the case when the rotary disk spins and the optocoupler measures a high to low signal due to the spinning disk.

 The sensor API is implemented in the [`lm393_speed_sensor.py`](https://github.com/fjp/2wd-robot/blob/master/ros/src/lm393_speed_sensor/src/lm393_speed_sensor.py) python module.
 Executing the module will result in the following output when the motors are spinning freely with full speed and using some force to slow them down.
-We see that the RPM values change.
+We see that the RPM (revolutions per minute) values change.

 ```bash
 fjp@ubuntu:~/git/2wd-robot/ros/src/lm393_speed_sensor/src$ sudo python lm393_speed_sensor.py
 TODO
 ```

+The RPM values will be converted to velocity values using the radius $r$ of the wheels.

+$$
+v = 2 \pi n \cdot r
+$$

 #### ROS Node for LM393 Speed Sensor